 How is maintenance or alimony calculated?

 Except where the couple otherwise agrees, maintenance awards in Illinois typically follow a statutory formula.
-By statute, maintenance is calculated at 30 percent of the higher earning spouse’s income minus 20 percent of the lower earning spouse’s income.
+By statute, maintenance is calculated at 33 percent of the higher earning spouse’s net income minus 25 percent of the lower earning spouse’s net income.
 The lower earning spouse cannot receive more than 40 percent of the parties’ combined income.

 What does that mean?
 Take a look at our Maintenance Calculator for examples and an app where you can calculate spousal support in real time.